nmstoker/lockebot/README.md

 #### Let's Chat
 Let's Chat has a variety of ways that it can be set up - for advice on that, please refer to the instructions in their repo's wiki [here](https://github.com/sdelements/lets-chat/wiki).
 For development, I found docker very quick to get going with.
-(NB: although LockeBot will work on a Raspberry Pi, no efforts have beeen made (yet!) to see if Let's Chat is viable on the Pi so I have no advice on that front)
+(NB: although LockeBot will work on a Raspberry Pi, no efforts have been made (yet!) to see if Let's Chat is viable on the Pi so I have no advice on that front)

 Look at the script and find the constants for Let's Chat (all prefixed **LC_**) and update them as necessary to point to your particular Let's Chat instance.
 The primary one to focus on is **LC_BASE_URL** and this should correspond to a room in the Let's Chat where the bot will respond to questions from users.
 If you're running it locally you may be able to leave them "as is" if you create a room to match the default one ("base" for BaseBot).

 In the bot script (eg basebot.py), edit **CHANNEL_IN** and **CHANNEL_OUT** to reference **'online'** and **'online': True** respectively (CHANNEL_IN can only take one value at a time, but CHANNEL_OUT can be true for **'screen'** and/or **'email'** as well as **'online'**)

 #### Email set up
-To use LockeBot over email, it operated by connecting via IMAP and SMTP to an email account that you set up specifically for it.
+To use LockeBot over email, it connects via IMAP and SMTP to an email account that you set up specifically for use with the bot.

 Several major email services provide details the ability to connect with IMAP/SMTP - if this is not available for the email you wish to use, you will need to figure out how you can connect programmatically via Python (and re-write the necessary sections of code).

 Dreamhost instructions for IMAP are here: https://help.dreamhost.com/hc/en-us/articles/215612887-Email-client-protocols-and-port-numbers

-Gmail instructions for IMAP access are here: https://support.google.com/mail/answer/7126229?hl=en Microsoft Outlook.com instructions for IMAP access are here: https://support.office.com/en-gb/article/Add-your-Outlook-com-account-to-another-mail-app-73f3b178-0009-41ae-aab1-87b80fa94970
+Gmail instructions for IMAP access are here: https://support.google.com/mail/answer/7126229?hl=en

+Microsoft Outlook.com instructions for IMAP access are here: https://support.office.com/en-gb/article/Add-your-Outlook-com-account-to-another-mail-app-73f3b178-0009-41ae-aab1-87b80fa94970

 If you are with another provder, check the details with them.

 You need: